awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

 Data Mappers instruct the Amazon S3 Find and Forget solution how and where to search for items to be deleted.

 The solution currently supports one type of Data Mapper, which uses:
-* AWS Glue as *Data Catalog Provider*, responsible of mapping objects in S3 buckets and their partitions (if they have any)
+* AWS Glue as the *Data Catalog Provider*, responsible for mapping objects in S3 buckets and their partitions (if there are any)
 * Amazon Athena as the *Query Executor* during the [Find Phase](#the-athena-find-workflow), responsible for executing the search queries

 Data Mappers can be created at any time, and removed when no deletion job is running.